A Curiosity Learning Labs Product

 "Beneath the surface, the world still burns.
 Find the channels.
 Restore the flow."

 A subterranean realm of bioluminescent lava pits, ancient thermal channels and volcanic cave networks.
 The lava once powered the Umaki's great forges across all four realms.
-Now the channels have fractured — dangerous in some places, entirely cold in others.
+Now the channels have fractured.

 🧙 Kael the Ember-Keeper ⚙️ Thessan the Forge Engineer 🧪 Mira the Lava Alchemist 🛒 Brix the Deep Trader